Museum at Eldridge Street Synagogue

 Museum at Eldridge Street Synagogue information

-This landmarked house of worship, built in 1887, was once the center of Jewish life, before falling into squalor in the 1920s.
-Left to rot, it's only recently been reclaimed, and now shines with original splendor.
-Its onsite museum gives tours every half hour, with the last one departing at 4pm.
+This landmark house of worship, built in 1887, was once the center of Jewish life, before falling into squalor in the 1920s.
+Left to rot, the synagogue was restored following a 20-year-long, $20-million restoration that was completed in 2007, and it now shines with original splendor.
+Museum admission includes a tour of the synagogue, which departs hourly, with the last one starting at 4pm.